Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Blueprints from Entry/Exit books now have normal signals instead of chain signals at their ends, increased throughput

 ###### <span style="color:white">16:30 UTC 20.01.2021</color>
 (Technically compatible but station names changed so you'll have to change the names of your existing stations accordingly or suffer OCD damage for the rest of the run.
-Alternatively you can copy your stations book, and replace the one from this update with it to get the rest)
+Alternatively, you can copy your 'Stations' book, and replace the one from this update with it to get the rest)
 - Station names changed from coloured text to icons of respective logistic chests resulting in drastically reduced length
 - Added 8 car stations
 - Added 2 lane buffered 4-way intersections based on "Whirlpool" by Tallinu